Anurag-Varma/text-changer/README.md

 4)Copy the downloaded font and go to control panel, then go to Appearance and Personalization, then go to fonts.

-5) Now paste the file here and its ready for use.
+5)Now paste the file here and its ready for use.